RoyalEagle73/Overheat-Notifier/README.md

 # Overheat Notifier
 Checks if your PC temperature is under control or not.
 If tempearture goes above the decided temperature (70°C), script plays an audio to warn about the temperatures.

+## Work Under Development, Please used Installation method for further installation

 ## Reuirements
 Python3
 wget